Where to stay in Fukuoka? Check out this guide to one of the most interesting cities in the Kyushu island in Southern Japan

 Luxurious Hotels in Fukuoka – $$$

-Hotel Okura Fukuoka – an excellent hotel in the Hakata Ward of Fukuoka, with easy subway access.
+Hotel Okura Fukuoka – an excellent hotel in the Hakata Ward, with easy subway access.

-Grand Hyatt Fukuoka – one of the most luxurious hotels in Fukuoka, featuring an indoor pool.
+Grand Hyatt Fukuoka – one of the most luxurious hotels in the city, featuring an indoor pool.

 Cost of Travel in Fukuoka

-Even if most of Japan is rather expensive as a tourist destination, Fukuoka is one of the most affordable among the country’s biggest cities.
+Even if most of Japan is rather expensive as a tourist destination, the city is one of the most affordable among the country’s biggest ones.
 A daily budget of ¥6,500 per person is a good reference to travel around Fukuoka.
 Like in any destination, the cost of travel will depend much on your traveling style.
 However, you can expect to pay much less in Fukuoka, especially for accommodation, than in Tokyo or Osaka.

-If you wish to save up on funds, visiting Fukuoka in October is ideal.
+If you wish to save up on funds, visiting the city in October is ideal.
 Around this time, accommodations and attractions have lower rates.
 Summer and winter season are also free from the usual crowds.
 However, the temperatures may dishearten tourists who can’t handle the heat or cold.
-Overall Autumn is a pretty pleasant time to visit Fukuoka and most of Japan.
+Overall Autumn is a pretty pleasant time to visit the region and most of Japan.